shaharyar4t4/Foodizo-Crave.-Order.-Enjoy/README.md

 # Foodizo – Crave.
 Order.
 Enjoy.

 Fast and reliable food delivery app!
-With Foodizo, your favorite meals are just a tap away.
-Connect with top restaurants, order spicy snacks, hearty meals, and sweet treats — delivered fresh and fast.
+With **Foodizo**, your favorite meals are just a tap away.
+Connect with top restaurants, order spicy snacks, hearty meals, and sweet treats — delivered fresh and fast to your doorstep.

 ---